 Creative Nonfiction Boot Camp

-A week-by-week list of lecture topics is below; please note that participants who are enrolled in the 5-week class will only cover the first 5 weeks described below.
+A week-by-week outline is below; please note that students who are enrolled in the 5-Week class will only cover the first 5 weeks described below.

-During this week the lecture will focus on finding a topic or topics that you can feel passionate about as you begin to write, and ways to help your readers be as excited about your subject as you are.
-This week’s exercises will cover a wide variety of subject matter to help participants explore several different possibilities for their writing focus.
-Participants who already have a subject in mind can forgo the exercises and simply write 300 words per day on the chosen subject.
+During this week we will focus on finding a topic or topics that you can feel passionate about as you begin to write, and ways to help your readers be as excited about your subject as you are.
+This week’s exercises will cover a wide variety of subject matter to help you explore several different possibilities for your writing focus.
+If you already have a subject in mind, you can forgo the exercises and simply write 300 words per day on your chosen subject.

 Week 2: Your writing life

 Finding time to write and overcoming your own doubts can be two of the biggest obstacles to moving ahead with your writing.
 This week’s lecture will discuss some practical approaches to addressing these problems, and the exercises will keep you writing through the week.

 Week 3: Overcoming writer’s block